open-education-hub/operating-systems/content/chapters/compute/lab/content/copy-on-write.md

 # Copy-on-Write

-So far you know that the parent and child process have separate virtual address spaces.
+So far, you know that the parent and child process have separate virtual address spaces.
 But how are they created, namely how are they "separated"?
 And what about the **PAS (physical address space)**?
-Of course we would like the stack of the parent, for example, to be physically distinct from that of the child so they can execute different functions and use different local variables.
+Of course, we would like the stack of the parent, for example, to be physically distinct from that of the child, so they can execute different functions and use different local variables.

 But should **all** memory sections from the PAS of the parent be distinct from that of the child?
 What about some read-only memory sections, such as `.text` and `.rodata`?
 And what about the heap, where the child _may_ use some data previously written by the parent and then override it with its own data.

-The answer to all of these questions is a core mechanism of multi-process operating systems called **Copy-on-Write**.
+The answer to all of these questions is a core mechanism of multiprocess operating systems called **Copy-on-Write**.
 It works according to one very simple principle:
 > The VAS of the child process initially points to the same PAS as that of the parent.
 > A (physical) frame is only duplicated by the child when it attempts to **write** data to it.